h5bp/Front-end-Developer-Interview-Questions/README.md

 * What is `"use strict";`? what are the advantages and disadvantages to using it?
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, `"buzz"` at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+* Why would you use something like the `load` event?
+Does this event have disadvantages?
+Do you know any alternatives, and why would you use those?

 #### jQuery Questions: